cmu-db/15721-s24-cache1/docs/proposal.md

 The whole design is based on the fact that the database is a static one (i.e. no data manipulation) and we only have read requests on the storage.
 This assumption makes everything easier, since there will be few concurrency issues for a read-only database.
 However, if we are going to enable updates, then we should correctly handle the read-write and write-write conflicts, which requires a more complicated design than the current one.

-Moreover, even if all data are ETLed into the database system (this is our assumption), there can still be updates if the user replaces some of the underlying Parquet files.
+Moreover, even if all data is ETLed into the database system (this is our assumption), there can still be updates if the user replaces some of the underlying Parquet files.
 In this case, we might need another service to perform data discovery on the storage to deal with these situations.
 Also, we have to ensure the consistency of caches in different compute nodes (if we are going to build the cache) and ensure that the data we read is not stale.

 <!-- ## Glossary (Optional)